cod1ng-earth/ledger-academy/README.md

 https://ledger-academy.on.fleek.co/

-Tests are automatically ran on Travis.
-We're using an npx based ganache their (network `ci`)
+Tests are automatically ran [on Travis](https://travis-ci.org/github/cod1ng-earth/ledger-academy).
+We're using an npx based ganache there (network `ci`)